raspberrypilearning/dodgeball-cc/en/step_12.md

 ## What next?

-Have a go at our 'Brain game'project, in which you can create your own maths quiz.
+Have a go at our 'Brain game' project, in which you can create your own maths quiz.

 You will find this project in the module pathway.